useryinku/PowerPulse/DEPLOYMENT.md

 ## Troubleshooting

+### GitHub Actions Deployment Issues

+If you encounter "git failed with exit code 128" or similar errors:

+1. **Check Repository Settings:**
+   - Go to Settings → Pages
+   - Set Source to "GitHub Actions" (not "Deploy from a branch")
+   - Ensure repository is public or you have GitHub Pro

+2. **Verify Permissions:**
+   - The updated workflow includes proper permissions for Pages deployment
+   - No additional secrets or tokens needed

+3. **Alternative: Manual gh-pages Deployment:**
+   If GitHub Actions continues to fail, use the manual method below.

+### General Troubleshooting

 - Ensure your repository is public or you have GitHub Pro for private repo Pages
 - Check that GitHub Pages is enabled in repository settings
 - Verify the homepage URL in `package.json` matches your GitHub Pages URL
 - Check GitHub Actions tab for build/deployment logs
+- If using manual deployment, ensure gh-pages package is installed

 ## Local Testing